mocar27/jb-task-41922/materials/README.md

 # Additional materials
-This folder contains any additional materials I've had the opportunity to study or tasks I was asked to solve as any part of my Software Engineer / Student career.

 During my Computer Science studies at Univeristy of Warsaw I've had an opportunity to get a hands-on example of experience with reverse engineering.
 We've had the opportunity to reverse-engineer a small game developed specially for purpose of this assignment.
 There were a few tasks in that assignment,